Weak-Driven Learning: How Weak Agents make Strong Agents Stronger: Additional Dynamics Diagnostics for Mixed-Logit Training

 Solving \eqref{eq:appendix_dominance} gives the gradient-share crossover

-\begin{remark}[Crossover vs.\ accuracy] Equation~\eqref{eq:appendix_lambda_cross} characterizes a \emph{local} crossover of gradient contribution under a one-step linearization.
-It does \emph{not} predict an accuracy inversion.
-In practice, both $g$ and $\tilde{K}_{\mathrm{weak}}, \tilde{K}_{\mathrm{strong}}$ evolve with $\lambda$ and training time, while optimizer dynamics smooth the trajectory, yielding a broad optimum region rather than a sharp transition. \end{remark}
+\begin{remark}[Crossover vs.\ accuracy] Equation~\eqref{eq:appendix_lambda_cross} characterizes a \emph{local} crossover of branch sensitivity under a one-step linearization.
+It does \emph{not} predict an accuracy inversion between the two agents.
+In practice, $g$, $\tilde{K}_{\mathrm{weak}}$, and $\tilde{K}_{\mathrm{strong}}$ evolve with $\lambda$ and training time, while optimizer dynamics smooth the trajectory, yielding a broad optimum region rather than a sharp transition. \end{remark}

 \begin{remark}[Softmax amplification] Because $P_{\mathrm{mix}}(k) \propto \exp(z_{\text{mix}}[k])$, modest logit differences can disproportionately tilt $P_{\mathrm{mix}}$ and $g$.
 This amplifies hard-negative gradients and reinforces the early dominance in \eqref{eq:appendix_dominance}. \end{remark}